ozanyucell/SE302-Team9/README.md

 # Hello!
 * You can follow our design document while coding!

+# NEEDS TO BE FIXED!
+* SET METHOD FOR members ARRAY LIST IN TREE CLASS DOESN'T WORK!

 # What you can work on:
   * We agreed on using Swift, so any of us can start working with its algorithms.
   * Since we won't be working with a database, we will need to work with file I/O.